geekrelief/gdnim/README.md

 See the examples in the `components` folder.

-See `./build help` for availabled tasks like downloading the godot source, compiling the engine, generating godot-nim bindings api, compiling the watcher and components, etc.
+See `./build help` for available tasks like downloading the godot source, compiling the engine, generating godot-nim bindings api, compiling the watcher and components, etc.

 `./build gd` Launches the godot editor.
 On Windows it spawns a terminal using Terminal.
-On Linux there isn't a general way to support this for all distributions (as far as I know), so modify the task for your needs.
+On Linux there isn't a general way to support launching the editor from a terminal for all distributions (as far as I know), so modify the `task gd` for your system.

 ## Tips ##
  - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
-Close the app and run ./build -m to move the safe dll to the hot dll path and rerun the app.
+Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.

 ## Implementation details ##
-Watcher monitors the _dlls folder for updates and coordinates the reload process with the components.
+Watcher monitors the `app/_dlls` folder for updates and coordinates the reload process with the components.
 The components use the hot module save and load macros to persist data with Watcher.

 To set up a component for reloading, the component needs to:
- - call hot.register which registers the component name with the Watcher node.
-Typically, done on or after `enter_tree()` so the component can find the Watcher.
+ - call `hot.register` which registers the component name with the Watcher node.
+Typically, done when or after `enter_tree()` runs, so the component can find the Watcher.
+If you run `./build gencomp`, the template does this automatically.
- - hot.register has two versions.
+ - `hot.register` has two versions.
 A simple register that is called with the component name, where the node expects to manage its own reload process, and a one where you can specify another node responsible for saving and reloading the component.
  - to persist data between reloads Watcher needs to call a saver proc and loader proc on nodes.
- - by default the saver proc is named `reload`, that returns seq[byte], with a {.gdExport.} pragma so Watcher can find it
+ - by default the saver proc is named `reload`, that returns `seq[byte]`, with a `{.gdExport.}` pragma so Watcher can find it
  - the saver proc uses the hot.save macro to specify member fields to save e.g. `save(self.data)`.
 Valid data types are anything msgpack4nim accepts.
- - to reload the data, after registering you can call the hot.load macro like `register(comp)?.load(self.data)`.
+ - to reload the data, after registering you can call the `hot.load` macro like `register(comp)?.load(self.data)`.
 Watcher will return previously persisted data after a component is registered so the node can complete initialization.
- - for situations where you want to be able to reload a component but the responsiblity for persisting its data falls on some other component use the other register method.
+ - for situations where you want to be able to reload a component but the responsiblity for persisting its data falls on some other component pass the saver/loader node and saver/loader proc to `register`.
+See the `components/gun.nim` example.
 You might want to instance multiple copies of a component and group their data together for persistence.
 Watcher has a table for all persisted data indexed by the component name.

 When a component is compiled it generates a library file (safe dll).
 If the godot editor is not in focus with the project opened the safe dll can be copied to the hot dll path.
 Otherwise, you'll get a warning that the dll can't be moved and reload will fail.